 - All graduate applicants, regardless of citizenship status, must demonstrate proficiency in English to obtain admission to the university.
 To fulfill this requirement, applicants must satisfy one of the following criteria:

-- Baccalaureate degree earned from a regionally accredited U.S. institution or at an institution at which English in the medium of instruction in the following countries: Australia, New Zealand, South Africa, the Bahamas, Belize, the British Isles, Fiji, Jamaica, Liberia, Sierra Leone, Trinidad, the Virgin Islands, the West Indies, Zimbabwe, and English-speaking Canadian Provinces
+- Baccalaureate degree earned from a regionally accredited U.S. institution or at an institution at which English in the medium of instruction in the following countries: Australia, New Zealand, South Africa, the Bahamas, the United Kingdom, Ireland, Jamaica, Liberia, Trinidad, the Virgin Islands, Antigua and Barbuda, Dominica, Saint Lucia, Saint Vincent and the Grenadines, Barbados, Grenada, Turks and Caicos, and English-speaking Canadian provinces.

-- Present a score of 550 (213 on the computer- based exam) or better on the Test of English as a Foreign Language (TOEFL) or a score of 6.5 on the International English Language Testing System (IELTS).
-Departments may require a higher minimum TOEFL or IELTS score where previous experience and demands of the discipline warrant it.
-Admission materials contain details on this requirement.
+- Present an acceptable score on an English proficiency test.
+For the Test of English as a Foreign Language (TOEFL) the minimum required score is 79 (internet-based exam) or Reading 20, Listening 20, and Writing 20 (revised paper-based exam).
+For the International English Language Testing System the minimum required score is 6.5.
+For the Duolingo English Test the minimum required score is 105.
+Departments may require a higher minimum score where previous experience and demands of the discipline warrant it.
+Refer to the program’s website for details on this requirement.

 Additional departmental admission requirements